 Known disorders, particularly those that could cause or contribute to joint pain (such as osteoarthritis, gout, or sickle cell disease)

-The physical examination focuses on the joints for signs of inflammation (including swelling, warmth, and rarely redness), tenderness, limitation of motion, and noises made when the joint moves (called crepitus Joint Noises Joint noises (crepitus), such as creaks and clicks, are common among many people without any joint disorders, but they can occur with specific problems of the joints.
-For example, the base of... read more ).
-Doctors compare the affected joint with the coordinating unaffected joint on the opposite side of the body to look for any subtle changes.
-Doctors also look for signs of infection elsewhere on the body, particularly on the skin and genitals.
+The physical examination focuses on the joints for signs of inflammation (including swelling, warmth, and rarely redness), tenderness, limitation of motion, and noises made when the joint moves (called crepitus Joint Noises Joint noises (crepitus) describes a popping, cracking, or clicking sound in a joint.
+Joint noises, such as creaks and clicks, are common among many people without any joint disorders, but they... read more ).
+Doctors compare the affected joint with the unaffected joint on the opposite side of the body to look for any subtle changes.
+Doctors may also look for signs of infection elsewhere on the body, particularly on the skin and genitals.

 Several findings from the history and examination give clues to the cause of joint pain: